kobi2187/ganjing/README.md

 **Current scope:** This library handles video uploads only.
 It does not support retrieving, updating, or deleting videos.

-Built with [Forth philosophy](FORTH_PHILOSOPHY.md): small, composable functions that give you control over your upload workflow.
+small, composable functions that give you control over your upload workflow.

 ## Features